Managing Money Stress.

 There are many simple techniques that will help you to manage money stress.
 These include recognising and changing the habits and behaviours that contribute to your financial stress, taking back control and learning ways to manage stress once it has occurred.
 The following tips may support you to look after your mind, body and finances, as well as reduce stress and its impact on your health and wellbeing.

 Get clear on what is stressing you out exactly when it comes to your relationship with money.
 Is it a lack of income, over-spending or impulse buying, carrying too much debt, arguing with a partner about money or lacking knowledge to make sound financial decisions with your money.

-Money stress is often a result of overwhelm and a feeling of being out of control with your finances.
+Money stress is often a result of feeling overwhelmed and out of control of your finances.
 If you can take back control, then it will help to reduce the level of stress experienced.
-Focus on small steps that you can take today, in the present moment that will start you on a path to taking back control.
-If you’ve been ignoring the situation, start to pay attention, if you’ve been overspending, see if you can find just one area of your spending you could cut back on.
-Small but consistent steps will begin to create a more positive future.
+Focus on small steps that you can take today that will start you on a path to taking back control.
+If you’ve been ignoring the situation, start to pay attention.
+If you’ve been overspending, see if you can find just one area of your spending you could cut back on.
+Small but consistent steps will begin build momentum toward creating a more positive future.

 2. Establish structure

 If there is one thing that money loves – it’s structure.
 If you can give your money a system and a have structure around managing it, then you are more likely to stress less with the day-to-day management of your finances.
 If you can then take the next step to automate your financial structures, even better

 But by having structure in place, it can be very reassuring knowing that you have a pre-planned system in place to manage your money (and get out of your own way).
 You shouldn't have to be constantly shifting money from one account to another, forgetting to pay bills, or spending on things you know you really shouldn’t.